Profile

 About Me:

 Hi, I’m Jack!
 I live in Macclesfield, near Manchester.
-I attended the University of Nottingham from 2018 to 2022 studying Chemistry and now work as an analytical scientist at AstraZeneca!
+I attended the University of Nottingham from 2018 to 2022 studying Chemistry and now work as an analytical scientist!

 I enjoy hiking in the Peak District, video games and have taken up playing the drums.